-(j) General Leave
+I) General Leave

 Provided that adequate replacements are available, the Employer may grant leave of absence with or without pay, for good and sufficient reason acceptable to the Employer.
+Requests for such leave shall be made in writing.
 Requests for extended maternity leave or adoption leave will be considered under this clause.